samblenny/zphqst-03/README.md

      -subj "/CN=My Self-Signed CA" -keyout ca.key -out ca.crt
    ```

-3. Create a server private key and Certificate Signing Request (CSR)
+3. Create a server private key and Certificate Signing Request (CSR).
+The
+   stuff with `$(hostname -I|awk '{print $1}')` is a way to automatically
+   fill in the first hostname reported by `hostname -I`.
+You could just type
+   in `10.0.0.10` or whatever instead if you wanted.
    ```
    openssl req -newkey rsa:2048 -noenc \
      -subj "/CN=$(hostname -I|awk '{print $1}')" \